-To prove the economic efficiency of science through nanoparticles
+Proving the economics of science through the study of nanoparticles

 IBS Center for Nanoparticle Research